Our Corporate Social Responsibility (CSR) Policy

 We have long striven to develop expertise in our industry and training and development is an essential part of our ambitions.
 Ensuring employees at every level receive an appropriate induction so they have the best possible start in our organisation is a key deliverable.

 We also maintain proper systems to ensure equal opportunities and competitiveness in staff remuneration and recognition.
-The company is committed to setting clear expectations for individual behavior.
-Our policies on business conduct and anti bribery are regularly reviewed and can be found on this link.
+The company is committed to setting clear expectations for individual behaviour.

 Our contractor network and our subcontractors have been developed in line with our ethos and we encourage all to abide by the standards and principles set in our policies.